Organizing Loose Tea in Weck Canning Jars

 The wood lids are my favourite!
 They even have the orange seal attached underneath.
 There are simple white plastic lids too.

 In the image below you can see the three different lids.
 Weck also has cork lids too.

-I think I’m going to buy more wood ones, I initially just bought one to see how it looked.
-It was pricey for one lid so I wanted to make sure I liked it first.
+I think I’m going to buy more wood ones, I initially just bought one to see how it looked as it was pricey for one lid.

 I have one large (1/2L) Weck jar with my favourite creamy Early grey as I go through that one a lot.

-The jars with the tea look pretty enough to keep on the counter now.
+The jars with the loose tea look pretty enough to keep on the kitchen counter now.

 I hope I’ve inspired you today!

 If you’re interested in my label maker, this is the exact one I have –